adilfathi/Bookstore-MERN-stack/README.md

 - [adilfathi](https://github.com/adilfathi)

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+---

 Dive into our Book Store Project today and experience a seamless, user-friendly way to manage and explore your book collection!